 As chair, you will preside over the meeting.
 You don’t need to be formal in your approach to running meetings, but remember that ALA uses Robert’s Rules of Order if you need some guidance on meeting procedure.
 A brief reference sheet for using these rules is available.
 For tips specifically on presiding over virtual meetings, see this document on facilitating virtual meetings.

 Other things to keep in mind:

-- Notify committee members of the date, time, place, and agenda of meeting, and goals to be achieved.
+- Notify committee members of the date, time, place, agenda, and goals to be achieved.
 Post this via email to your Connect group.

 - Send a message to the LITA-L mailing list stating the time and place of the meeting and mention that participation is welcome.
 Determine in advance of the meeting what virtual participation will be possible and publicize this as well.

 Scheduling In-Person Meetings at ALA Annual

 Where possible, committee work should be structured and delegated so that it can be done in advance of regular committee meetings.
-To whatever extent possible, meetings at the ALA Annual Conferences and Midwinter Meetings should be used to examine progress in planning committee activities, outline future activities and assignments, and evaluate past activities, not to actually do work that can be done in advance of the meeting.
+To whatever extent possible, in-person meetings at the ALA Annual Conferences should be used to examine progress in planning committee activities, outline future activities and assignments, and evaluate past activities, not to actually do work that can be done in advance of the meeting.

-Meetings, programs, or managed discussions planned for ALA Midwinter or Annual Conferences should be scheduled according to the timeline and guidelines set forth in the LITA Manual.
-Section 5 of the LITA Manual provides a suggested timetable for important planning benchmarks and should be used as a guide to steps in planning for programs and/or meetings at Midwinter and at Annual.
-Generally you will need to put in room requests for Midwinter by October, and for Annual by February.
+Meetings, programs, or managed discussions planned for ALA Annual Conferences should be scheduled according to the timeline and guidelines set forth in the LITA Manual.
+Section 5 of the LITA Manual provides a suggested timetable for important planning benchmarks and should be used as a guide to steps in planning for programs and/or meetings at Annual.
+Generally you will need to put in room requests for Annual by February.